 Air conditioner size is crucial.
-A system that’s undersized will struggle to keep your house cool.
+An undersized system will struggle to keep your house cool.
 And one that’s too large might turn on and off too many times, or short cycle.
 This action can increase your utility bill and wear your air conditioner out prematurely.
-This may also cause temperature instabilities and make your house feel less comfortable.
+This may also cause temperature instability and make your house feel less comfortable.

 At Air Houston Mechanical LLC, our technicians have many years of experience in accurately sizing and installing the right air conditioner for your residence.
 The size you need depends on how spacious your residence is, along with a few other considerations.
 Some of the most standard sizes include:

 - 2 tons, which cools up to 1,000 square feet